-It is not entirely clear how well supported the IEEE-754 standard for floating point computation is amongst GPUs10.
-Although the OpenGL API does use IEEE-754 number representations, research by Hillesland and Lastra in 2004 suggested that many GPUs were not internally compliant with the standard[46].
+It is not entirely clear how well supported the IEEE-754 standard for floating point computation is amongst GPUs5.
+Although the OpenGL API does use IEEE-754 number representations, research by Hillesland and Lastra in 2004 suggested that many GPUs were not internally compliant with the standard[40].
+In Section ?? we illustrate how the use of